ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Introduction

-To study this problem, we introduce the notion of \textbf{hierarchical consistency}, and a new {\it hierarchical consistency accuracy\/} (HCA) metric, where classification is defined with respect to a taxonomic tree and its success requires the correct prediction of all superclasses (e.g., mammal, object and physical entity) of each ground truth leave class (e.g., tiger).
-This is complemented by the notion of classification with \textbf{open-granularity}, where classifiers can have any set of nodes in the class hierarchy as the label set, and a new {\it mean treecut accuracy\/} (MTA) metric, which estimates classification accuracy in this setting.
-Our experiments find that neither CLIP nor existing prompt tuning methods~\cite{coop,cocoop,maple} performs well under HCA and MTA metrics.
+Our experiments show that neither CLIP nor existing prompt tuning methods~\cite{coop,cocoop,maple} perform well under the HCA and MTA metrics of the TOS setting.
 Fig.~\ref{fig:teaser} illustrates the problem and the {\it inconsistent\/} CLIP class predictions (orange dots) across hierarchy levels.
 Table~\ref{tab:prelim} compares the standard (leaf) accuracy of the model with HCA/MTA, under both the zero-shot and two prompt-tuning settings.
 While the leaf accuracy is quite reasonable, hierarchical consistency is very poor.
-To address this problem, we propose a novel prompt-tuning procedure, denoted {\it Prompt Tuning for Hierarchical Consistency\/} (ProTeCt) to improve the hierarchical consistency of existing prompting tuning.
-This is implemented by building a class hierarchy for the dataset of interest, whose classes are set as leaf nodes, and whose superclasses (internal nodes) are derived from the WordNet~\cite{WordNet} taxonomy.
-Since foundation models support classification with open vocabulary, any node in the hierarchy can be used in the label set of the classifier.
-This is leveraged to introduce a regularization loss, the {\it dynamic treecut loss\/} (DTL), which encourages correct classification at all tree levels by sampling random tree cuts during training.
-This is complemented by a {\it node-centric loss\/} (NCL), which contributes additional supervision to each internal tree node and ensures classification robustness for all granularities of the hierarchy.
+To address this problem, we propose a novel prompt-tuning procedure, denoted {\it Prompt Tuning for Hierarchical Consistency\/} (ProTeCt), that explicitly targets the TOS setting.
+Given a dataset of interest, a class hierarchy is extracted from the associated metadata, a generic public taxonomy (e.g. WordNet~\cite{WordNet}), or a special purpose taxonomy related to the application (e.g. scientific taxonomies).
+Since FMs support classification with open vocabulary, any node in the hierarchy can be used in the label set of the classifier.
+Prompts are then learned with the help of two new regularization losses that encourage hierarchical consistency.
+A {\it dynamic treecut loss\/} (DTL) encourages correct classification at all tree levels by sampling random tree cuts during training.
+A {\it node-centric loss\/} (NCL) contributes additional supervision to each internal tree node to increase classification robustness for all granularities of the hierarchy.